 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
 See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \Box A

-Accelerated filer \Box

-Non-accelerated filer Smaller (Do not check if a smaller reporting company)
+Large accelerated filer \Box Accelerated filer \square Non-accelerated filer ⊔ Smaller reporting company ⊻ (Do not check if a smaller reporting company)